Enginamics/stackoverflow_survey_analysis/README.md

 ## Licensing, Authors, and Acknowledgements

-Big thank's to stackoverflow for providing the [survey results](https://survey.stackoverflow.co/)
+Big thank's to Stack Overflow for providing the [survey results](https://survey.stackoverflow.co/)

-A special thanks to the Udacity Data Science Course, which made this analysis possible.
+A special thanks to the [Udacity - Data Scientist](https://www.udacity.com/enrollment/nd025) Course, which made this analysis possible.

 ## Troubleshooting